 We're Exploring the Unknown

 We're building something new in terms of values and governance.
-Nobody can predict what we'll discover during this journey, because nobody did it before.
+Nobody can predict what we'll discover during this journey, because nobody has done it before.

-"In crypto, there is one feature that never existing before and that's TRUST!...
+"In crypto, there is one feature that has never existed before and that's TRUST!...

 ...You don't have to trust the government or Twitter and Facebook or the other people on the network, you just have to trust math."

-The new killer feature on Ethereum is the idea to replace the trust we're giving to Corporations with the censorship-resistant code of General Purpose Protocols.
+The new killer feature on Ethereum is replacing the trust we give to Corporations with the censorship-resistant code of General Purpose Protocols.

 New Tools Are Imperative

 With respect to governance and values, we believe dApps need to liberate themselves from dependency on a well-known entity like how Ethereum did.